IMPROVING YOUR RESILIENCE CAPABILITIES

 WHAT TO FOCUS ON NOW

-- Start self-assessments now.
-You only have 6 months.
+- Start reviews now.
 Even those with only few service lines will find the requirements complex

-- Make sure that the programme of work required to create the self-assessment has board level support
+- Make sure that the programme of work required to review and revise self-assessments has board level support

 - Ensure that the rationale and justification for key judgments is documented